larahabashy/capstone-report/capstone-report.md

 The total number of positive and negative examples in our dataset.
 ```

 Before beginning any model training, the data was split into train, validation and test splits of 70%, 15% and 15% respectively.
+Here, we define baseline as a model that only predicts negative and has 62% accuracy.
+Our goal for this project was to develop a model that performed better than baseline.

 ## Literature Review